-Unless you have a very unique business, very large IT team as well as budget, your least risky option would be to find an industry-specific ERP product that is designed for distributors otherwise you will not only end up spending more, you are likely to increase the implementation risk as well.
+Unless you have a very unique business, a very large IT team as well a budget, your least risky option would be to find an industry-specific ERP product that is designed for distributors otherwise you will not only end up spending more, you are likely to increase the implementation risk as well.

-These standard features are what forms the foundation of your selection criteria as well as priorities.
+These standard features are what form the foundation of your selection criteria as well as priorities.
 However, once your executive team is aligned on the core features, you should be spending the most amount of time discussing the unique features during your evaluation process.
 We recommend the 80-20 rule.
 80% of the time on the industry-specific features while 20% on the core ERP features.

 “We recommend the 80-20 rule.
 80% of the time on the industry-specific features while 20% on the core ERP features.”

 ERP evaluations are typically overwhelming as you have a steep learning curve, especially if you have negligible experience implementing an ERP.
 Also, since ERP implementations are expensive and risky, it only aggravates the pain further.
 The best way to soothe your team and yourself would be to understand how to prioritize and where to focus.
-Knowing the standard features you need is the first step towards your ERP evaluation journey.
+Knowing the standard features you need is the first step toward your ERP evaluation journey.